-A new study by Ph.D. student Luciano Henrique Siliano Ricco and his supervisor Antonio Carlos Ferreira Seridonio and others, was conducted on the Ilha Solteira campus of São Paulo State University (UNESP) in Brazil and published in Scientific Reports.
+A new study by PhD student Luciano Henrique Siliano Ricco with a scholarship from FAPESP, in collaboration with his supervisor Antonio Carlos Ferreira Seridonio and others, was conducted on the Ilha Solteira campus of São Paulo State University (UNESP) in Brazil and described in an article in Scientific Reports.

-The temperature difference allows thermal energy to flow across the QD.
-A quasi-one-dimensional superconducting wire—called a Kitaev wire after Russian physicist Alexei Kitaev, currently a professor at the California Institute of Technology (Caltech) in the U.S.—is connected to the QD.
+The temperature difference is fundamental to allowing thermal energy to flow across the QD.
+A quasi-one-dimensional superconducting wire – called a Kitaev wire after its proponent, Russian physicist Alexei Kitaev, currently a professor at the California Institute of Technology (Caltech) in the US – is connected to the QD.

 Another possibility investigated by the researchers involved making the QD “see” the two majoranas at the same time by connecting it to both ends of the Kitaev wire.

-"By making the QD 'see' more of η1 or η2, i.e., by varying the system's asymmetry, we can use the artificial atom as a tuner, where the thermal or electrical energy that flows through it is redshifted or blueshifted," Seridonio said (see figure B).
+“By making the QD ‘see’ more of ?1 or ?2, i.e., by varying the system’s asymmetry, we can use the artificial atom as a tuner, where the thermal or electrical energy that flows through it is redshifted or blueshifted,” Seridonio said.

 This theoretical paper, he added, is expected to contribute to the development of thermoelectric devices based on Majorana fermions.